Chief (DC Comics): Infinite Crisis

 After Superboy-Prime damages the barriers of reality in Infinite Crisis, certain events are rewritten, leading the Chief to regain his body.
 It has been revealed that he apparently still is responsible for the creation of the original members of the Patrol, though they claim to have forgiven him.

 Caulder now seems to be intent on expanding the Doom Patrol's ranks; he has already convinced Beast Boy to return to the team and formally join it for the first time, and gotten Bumblebee and Vox to join.
 Robin doubts the Chief's motives, and after seeing him appear to manipulate Elasti-Girl, Robin accuses him of brainwashing the Doom Patrol by keeping them dependent on him.
 For his part, Caulder maintains that by joining the Doom Patrol, team members "won't have to be freaks anymore."
 Later, when Caulder is overheard telling Kid Devil that his teammates do not like him and he should join the Doom Patrol, the others finally see that he is controlling them with fear and self-loathing.
 While Caulder tells them that they need him, Mento finally takes off his helmet, allowing him to think clearly.
 Mento then informs the Chief that he is no longer their leader and if he ever speaks to Elasti-Girl or Beast Boy like that again, he will destroy Caulder's intellect.
 Shocked by this, the Chief rushes off to his lab.

-Also in the Teen Titans story, it is also revealed that Caulder brutally murdered the scientist who would become "Brain" because they were both working on General Immortus' potion and Caulder was jealous of the Brain's genius and tried to blow up the other scientist's lab to force him to become Robotman prior to Cliff Steele's accident that made him the character of the same name.
-Brain also reveals that he and the Doom Patrol are not the only innocent humans whose bodies are mutilated against their will by Caulder to create his own personal super-hero team.
-Two previously unseen characters (Electric Blu and the Human Cannon) and a Negative Girl (possibly a retcon of Valentina Vostok) are said to be out there somewhere, having rejected Caulder for the damage he inflicted upon them.